kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. IL-1
 	E. IL-6

-#### Answer: B. IL-2 - ?
+#### Answer: B. IL-2 - *FALSE* = D. IL-1 - TRUE

+Fever, characterised by an elevation of body temperature, usually by 1–4°C, is one of the most prominent manifestations of the acute-phase response, especially when inflammation is associated with infection.
+Fever is produced in response to substances called pyrogens that act by stimulating prostaglandin synthesis in the vascular and perivascular cells of the hypothalamus.
+Bacterial products, such as lipopolysaccharides (called exogenous pyrogens), stimulate leukocytes to release cytokines such as IL-1 and TNF (called endogenous pyrogens), which increase the enzymes (cyclo-oxygenases) that convert arachidonic acid into prostaglandins.
+In the hypothalamus, the prostaglandins, especially PGE2, stimulate the production of neurotransmitters such as CAMP, which function to reset the temperature set-point at a higher level.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin, reduce fever by inhibiting cyclo-oxygenase and thus blocking prostaglandin synthesis.

-Questions 3.81-3.90
+Questions 3.81-3.90 - HERE
 -------------------

 ??/10 = ??% - F: ?

 ### Question 81
-Which of the following is an acute-phase protein?
+Which of the following is an _acute-phase protein_?

 	A. IL-1
 	B. Tumour necrosis factor (TNF)